Romain-P/Eliotopy/README.md

-# Eliotropy - Dofus Tactical Overlay
+# Eliotopy - Dofus Tactical Overlay

-Eliotropy is a tactical visual assistant designed for Eliotrope players in Dofus.
+Eliotopy is a tactical visual assistant designed for Eliotrope players in Dofus.
 The project aims to simplify portal network management, distance calculation, and complex redirection planning.

 **Note:** To ensure account safety, this tool does not inject code or read the game client's memory.
 It operates entirely through game capture and a transparent overlay.